-Ty Evans, a former All-American at Wisconsin-Whitewater and 11-year collegiate coaching veteran, is in his third season on The Plains as assistant coach.
+Ty Evans, a former All-American at Wisconsin-Whitewater and 12-year collegiate coaching veteran, is in his fourth season on The Plains as assistant coach.
 He joined head coach Terri Williams-Flournoy at Auburn prior to the 2012-13 season.
 He primarily coaches the point guards while assisting in recruiting.

 In his first season The Plains, he helped guide the Tigers to 19 wins, the most in four years, and an appearance in the Women's NIT quarterfinals.
 Auburn set a school record with 402 steals during the 2012-13 season while forcing 701 turnovers, a mark that ranks second all-time on The Plains.

 While mentoring point guard Najat Ouardad in his first season, he helped her improve from 2.7 assists per game to 5.7, a mark that ranked her second in the SEC and 26th in the country.
 She also improved to a 1.4 assist-to-turnover ratio as a senior after posting a negative ratio as a junior.

 At Alabama, Evans coached the post players and helped his players earn All-SEC honors in three of his five seasons.
 He was also instrumental in coaching the Crimson Tide to a WNIT Sweet 16 appearance in 2011, the team's first post-season trip since 2002.

 Also heavily involved in recruiting, Evans brought national attention to Alabama in 2010 and 2011 after securing top-20 recruiting classes both years.

 Prior to going to Alabama, Evans served two years at Georgetown under Williams-Flournoy.
 He assumed every role on the Hoya staff, including a brief stint as recruiting coordinator.
 During those two seasons, he was instrumental in the recruiting and re-building efforts that would eventually turn Georgetown into a perennial NCAA Tournament team.